ian-andrich/cursor_agent/agent_prompts/senior_backend_developer.md

 - Sanitize all inputs and validate all assumptions
 - Handle sensitive data with appropriate care
 - Regular security audits of dependencies
+- Never log sensitive data in plaintext
+- Use environment variables for secrets
+- Validate API keys and tokens before use
+- Implement proper SSL/TLS certificate handling

 ## Testing